 I was one of those who didn’t understand it completely, until late 2019, when I fell ill!

-One of the most important part of consuming it is very simple.
-Consuming the right protein types and pair them with foods that will maximize the absorption.
+One of the most important parts of consuming it is very simple.
+Consume the right protein types and pair them with foods that will maximize the absorption.

-For a peri- and post-menopause person, protein is absolutely essential.
-It plays a huge part in holding on the muscles I already have.
+For a peri- and post-menopause person, protein is essential.
+It plays a huge part in holding on to the muscles I already have.

 Here is part of my conversation with Lara Clevengar. “when we’re younger our body is more capable of maintaining muscle mass on less than adequate protein intake.
 As we age our body is less resilient and has higher protein intake requirements to maintain lean body mass”

-“With the elderly they have increased needs to fight sarcopenia/age related muscle loss.
-Study recommends that a leucine intake of 3 g at three main meals together with 25–30 g of protein is the goal to be achieved to counteract loss of lean mass in elderly. “
+“With the elderly, they have increased needs to fight sarcopenia/age-related muscle loss.
+The study recommends that a leucine intake of 3 g at three main meals together with 25–30 g of protein is the goal to be achieved to counteract loss of lean mass in the elderly. “

-Lara Clevenger is a MSH, RDN, CPT (Registered and Licensed Dietitian and Personal Trainer).
+Lara Clevenger is an MSH, RDN, CPT (Registered and Licensed Dietitian and Personal Trainer).
 She blogs at LaraClevenger.com.

 A complete protein is a food item that has all nine of the essential amino acids that are considered the building blocks for humans.
-Out of the profile of 20 amino acids, there are 9 amino acids that are critical.
+Out of the profile of 20 amino acids, there are 9 amino acids that can’t be made by the human body.
+This means that you have to get it from your diet.
+Chia seeds, for example, are a complete protein because they have all 9 essential amino acids.
+Make these easy chia balls to help get your protein.

 – Histidine